 A guest session on Ubuntu allows having a temporary user account and access the Ubuntu machine.
 The desktop of a guest session looks like it does when a regular user logs in.
 Behind the scenes, Ubuntu controls the access privileges for a guest session.

-However, you would like to disable the guest session feature for some reasons.
-This how-to tutorial will tell you how to disable/enable guest session on Ubuntu 16.04 LTS.
+However, you would like to disable the guest session feature for some reason.
+This how-to tutorial will tell you how to disable/enable guest sessions on Ubuntu 16.04 LTS.

 Step 1.
 Open a terminal session (Control+Alt+T) and go to lightdm configuration directory /etc/lightdm/lightdm.conf.d

 Step 2.
 With sudo access, using vi editor open a file with name 50-no-guest.conf as follows:

 Step 3: When the new file opens, add below lines and exit after saving the file.

 This will create the new file name 50-no-guest.conf in /etc/lightdm/lightdm.conf.d directory.

 Step 4: Restart the machine, that’s it.
 You won’t see guest sessions anymore on the Ubuntu.